w3c/trace-context/spec/21-http_response_header_format.md

 In this example, the server is telling the browser that it should adopt trace id `4bf92f3577b34da6a3ce929d0e0e4736` and parent id `d75597dee50b0cac` for the current operation.

-- **Tail sampling**.
+### Tail Sampling

 When a service that made a negative sampling decision makes a call to another service, there may be some event during the processing of that request that causes the called service to decide to sample the request.
 In this case, it may return its updated sampling decision to the caller, the caller may also return the updated sampling decision to its caller, and so on.
 In this way, as much of a trace as possible may be recovered for debugging purposes even if the original sampling decision was negative.

 Example request and response: